Try one of these seven better-for-you healthy sandwich spreads and take the nutritional value of your sandwich to a whole new level.

 This article originally appeared on Fox News Health.

-1. Mashed berries instead of jam
+2. Mashed berries instead of jam

 While your jam may have pictures of fruit on the label, reading the nutrition facts tells a different story.
 You would need to eat 5 tablespoons of jam to reach just one gram of fiber—and that comes along with 278 calories of sugar!

 3. Hummus instead of mustard or mayonnaise

 For example, two heaping spoonfuls of an all-natural hummus provides about 1/4 cup of chickpeas (or 1/2 serving of vegetables) – a delicious and easy way to meet weekly MyPlate recommendations for bean intake, while also boosting intake of plant protein, fiber and unsaturated fat.

 4. Cottage cheese instead of cream cheese

 Bagels with cream cheese may be a Sunday staple, but you can feel good eating this every day by swapping in a higher-protein alternative.
 One-quarter cup of low-fat cottage cheese has only 45 calories and 7 grams of protein, whereas the same amount of regular cream cheese has four times the calories and half the protein–plus saturated fat.

 5. Smashed avocado instead of mayonnaise

 If you like the creaminess and richness of mayonnaise, try blending some smashed avocado for a lower calorie option.
-Just two tablespoons of mayonnaise contains over 200 calories, about four times the amount in the same amount of avocado.
+Just two tablespoons of mayonnaise contain over 200 calories, about four times the amount in the same amount of avocado.

 6. Yogurt instead of mayonnaise in tartar sauce

 Whether grilled or deep-fried, tartar sauce is a nice, bright addition to any fish sandwich.
 While the original version is mayonnaise based, you can create a lower fat, higher protein version by swapping in Greek yogurt.

 7. Nut butter instead of butter

 Next time you’re topping your toast in the morning, go for a nut butter instead of the standard yellow spread and boost your nutrient intake.
 Unlike regular butter, nut butters (like peanut butter, cashew butter, and almond butter) offer healthy fats, protein, and fiber for staying power, as well as vitamins for good health.